Bringing memory to Boolean networks: a unifying framework: Introduction

 The paper is structured as follows.
-Sect.~\ref{section:update_modes} introduces a generic framework to express memory-based update modes which is employed to define novel trapping, history-based, and subcube-based update modes, and give equivalent definitions of asynchronous, most permissive, interval and cuttable update modes.
-Then, Sect.~\ref{section:comparing_update_modes} provides a simulation and weak-simulation hierarchy between those updates.
-Focusing on trapping and most permissive update modes, Sect.~\ref{section:principal_trapspaces} brings combinatorial characterization of trapping dynamics and of collections of trapspaces and minimal trapspaces.
+Sect.~\ref{section:update_modes} introduces our generic framework to express memory-based update modes which is employed to define novel trapping, history-based, and subcube-based update modes, and give equivalent definitions of asynchronous, most permissive, interval and cuttable update modes.
+Then, Sect.~\ref{section:comparing_update_modes} provides a simulation and weak-simulation hierarchy between those updates, and Sect.~\ref{section:consequences} highlight important consequences of using memory in update modes on trajectories and attractors.
 Finally, Sect.~\ref{section:discussion} discusses the contributions of the paper.